Šibenik Cathedral

 The Cathedral of St. James (Katedrala sv.
-Jakova) in Šibenik, Croatia, is a triple-nave Catholic basilica with three apses and a dome (32 m high inside).
-It is the episcopal seat of the Šibenik diocese.
-It is also the most important architectural monument of the Renaissance in the entire country.
-Since 2000, the cathedral has been on the UNESCO World Heritage List.
+Jakova) or simply Šibenik Cathedral is a triple-nave Catholic cathedral with three apses and a dome (32 m high inside) in Šibenik, Croatia.
+It is the episcopal seat of the Diocese of Šibenik.
 It is often known as "St. Jacob's", because Croatian, like many other languages, uses the same name for both "James" and "Jacob".
 It is dedicated to Saint James the Great.